 Summarize the recent progress in certain core scientific disciplines, comment on the research status, and highlight future directions.
 They should focus on one topical aspect rather than providing a comprehensive literature survey.
 Review papers should closely relate to, but not only focus on the author's own research work.
 Reviews are usually solicited by editors, but unsolicited submissions may also be considered.
 Reviews are suggested to be limited to 15 pages including up to 100 references, a 250-word abstract, 4-6 keywords and a maximum of 10 displayed items.

 Provide rapid and concise report of a novel finding that is brief in nature but is of general interest to a broad readership.
-Short Communications are expected to be less than 2 print pages with 1 displayed item and less than 10 references.
+Short Communications are expected to be less than 3 printed pages with 1–2 displayed items and less than 15 references.
 Abstract and keywords are not needed.
 Thus, the beginning paragraphs should present concise yet sufficient background information that would allow the readers to appreciate the rationale of the work, and put the study in a proper perspective.
-Any other supporting information (if necessary) should be submitted as supplementary materials.
+Any other supporting information (if necessary) should be submitted as Supplementary materials.

 Highlight and explain potential scientific significance of a most recent exciting research.
-While Research Highlights are generally solicited, we welcome inquiries regarding your personal viewpoint on new research advances.
-Research Highlights should be limited to 2 pages with 1 displayed item and less than 10 references.
+Research Highlights should be limited to approximately 2000 words with 1 displayed item and 15 references.
 News and Views

 Comment on a recent scientific publication, a general scientific issue, or a policy of broad interest.
 While snapshot an issue or problem, commentaries are expected to propose a solution in detail.
-Commentaries are usually limited to 2 pages with less than 10 references.
+Commentaries are usually limited to 1 page (~1000 words) with less than 10 references.
 Correspondences

-Remark on a recent publication in Sci Bull.
-Correspondences are generally within 1 page with less than 5 references.
+Remark on a recent publication in Sci Bull. or a brief introduction of a recent research advance.
+Correspondences are generally within 1 page ( ~1000 words) withless than 10 references.